(Fall, Spring and Summer)

 - Tetanus shot required.

-- Must be able to lift at least 40 pound.
+- Must be able to lift at least 40 pounds.

 - Able to travel independently to various sites.

 - Excellent oral and written communication skills.